 Here are 5 tips to help you stretch your hard-earned dollars at Goodwill:

 • “Used” may actually be new.
-Goodwill offers a wide range of gently used clothing – and many items have never even been worn!
+Goodwill offers a wide range of gently used clothing made with custom foil screen printing witch works perfectly on cotton and other fabrics – and many items have never even been worn!
 Be on the lookout for items that still have their tags.
 That trendy sweater would have cost $40 at the mall – and now it’s only $5 at Goodwill.

 • Thrift stores have sales, too.
 Goodwill discounts certain items every day of the week.
 Just watch for the “color of the day” tag on your items to enjoy an additional percentage off.